 Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students applied, were admitted, and enrolled (full- or part-time) in fall 2006.
-Include early decision, early action, and stud who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been no of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission. ents Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2152 Total first-time, first-year (freshman) men who were admitted 1233 Total first-time, first-year (freshman) women who were admitted 1649 Total full-time, first-time, first-year (freshman) men who enrolled 357 Total part-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 0 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for fall 2006 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
+Include early decision, early action, and students who began studies during summer in this cohort.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1543 2152 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1219 1695 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enroll Total part-time, first-time, first-year (freshman) women who enrol C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list? ☐ Yes ☒ No If yes, please answer the questions below for fall 2007 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?
 Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering stude High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required ents: C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking studies. lents?
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college- preparatory program for degree-seeking students?
 Require Recommend Neither require nor recommend